movabletype/mt-plugin-PerformanceProfiler/README.md

 The frequency of profiling.

+* auto : Automatically determined from the number of fileinfo
 * 0 : Disabled
 * 1 : Always recored profile
 * 10 : Record profile once in ten times

-The default value is "10".
+The default value is "auto".

 ### PerformanceProfilerMaxFiles: